-Over the last 30 days I have shared with you my best tips for sustaining happiness at work, looking at specific issues.
+Over the last 30 days I have shared with you how to sustain happiness at work, looking at specific issues.
 Today I want to recap what we have covered so that you have the key points in one place and the articles are organised by theme.

 Now that the puzzle is complete you should be able to see the key principles that will help you create a happier life at work long term.